Byte Pair Encoding for Efficient Time Series Forecasting: Results

 \subsection{Adaptive compression of diverse time series}

 Here, we analyze the efficiency benefits of adaptive tokenization in detail.
 Temporal patterns differ in length and complexity among datasets and within time series \citep{ekambaram2024tinytimemixers, woo2024unifiedtraining}.
-While rigid patches are unable to capture these inter and intra series variations by employing fixed compression rates, our motif-based tokenization natively exploits these diverse patterns, compressing them adaptively.
+While rigid patches are generally unable to capture these inter- and intra-series variations by employing fixed compression rates, our motif-based tokenization natively exploits these diverse patterns, compressing them adaptively.
 Here, we analyze our medium compression tokenizer (see \cref{tab:tokenizers}). \\ The Weather dataset contains patterns of various complexities, which we illustrate in \cref{fig:tokenized_timeseries_b,fig:tokenized_timeseries_c,fig:tokenized_timeseries_d}.
 Here, our tokenizer compresses motifs of different lengths into single tokens, achieving compressions from \num{8.13} up to \num{22.26}.
 Less complex patterns result in higher compression, while more complex patterns are tokenized more fine-grained.
-In \cref{fig_appendix:hist_compression}, we demonstrate this adaptive intra series compression on \num{4} other datasets.
+In \cref{fig_appendix:hist_compression}, we demonstrate this adaptive intra-series compression on \num{4} other datasets.
 Among datasets, our tokenizer reaches average compressions of \num{3.30} on Traffic and \num{23.15} on Weather in \cref{tab:dataset_adaptive_compresison}.
 Further, ETTh1 and ETTm1 are sampled with different frequencies but from the same process.
 The higher compression on ETTm1 indicates that our tokenizer is agnostic to the sampling frequency.
 All these results highlight the flexibility of our motif-based tokenization.
-Compared to the MOMENT model with a patch length of \num{8} and \num{7} other patch-based models in \cref{tab:patch_literature_compression_rates}, we achieve substantially greater compressions.
+Compared to MOMENT with patch length \num{8} and \num{7} other patch-based models in \cref{tab:patch_literature_compression_rates}, our tokenizer can yield substantially greater compression by adapting to time series structure.
 In \cref{appendix:adaptive_compression}, we further investigate relations between compression of input data and generated tokens and find linear dependencies.
 We also showcase even higher compressions up to \num{128}.
 Note that we report efficiency gains in inference time for our main experiments.
-Here, we investigate adaptive compression of motif-based tokenization at time series level, which directly translates to real-world speed-up by requiring fewer autoregressive generation steps.
+Here, we investigate adaptive compression of motif-based tokenization at time series level, which directly translates to real-world speed up by requiring fewer autoregressive generation steps.
 Tokenization overhead is negligible with $<\SI{0.5}{\percent}$ in runtime of our fastest models.